-1 56N, Lon: from 19W to 5E climatology, on a monthly basis), which makes the IBI forcing consistent with the ones imposed in the parent Copernicus Marine GLOBAL system. dataset, Copernicus Marine Service and EmodnetEMODnet.
-IBI Multi-Year 20 Iberia Biscay Irish (IBI) Sea - Monitoring Forecasting Center European Atlantic facade (the Iberia- Biscay- Ireland zone): Lat: from 26N to 56N, Lon: from 19W to 5E 1/12°, Surface and 3D fields (50 vertical levels) NEMO v3.6 Same as IBI-NRT, but with an additional river (LAGAN) Data come from different sources, depending on their availability, in the following order: (1) In-situ data: daily measurements from Copernicus Marine Service, Emodnet EMODnet_or national web sites; (2) Model data: SMHI hydrologic model.
-CBEFS21(ChesapeakeBayEnvironmentalForecastSystem) Virginia Institute of Marine Science Chesapeake Bay 600 m x 600 m ROMS Freshwater - Real time USGS river gauge data is scaled to better represent total freshwater inflows over a larger area based on a watershed model.
+(ESMF) coupler.
+CICE runs on a subset of the full HYCOM domain model grid point(s) (Ponsoni et al., 2023). converted to monthly means precipitation equivalents [m/s] DKSS 17 (Danish Storm Surge System) Danish Meteorological Institute North Sea - Baltic Sea, with multiple nested subdomains 3 nautical miles (coarsest) to 0.1 nautical mile (finest) HBM (Hiromb- Baltic Model) River forcing is treated as a freshwater flux into coastal grid cells.
+Water temperature equal to receiving cell (river temperature data not used) with 0°C as lower limit to avoid instantaneous freezing.
+European hydrological model E-HYPE3, from which an annual plus a calendar day ~30y climatology has been derived and used as a back-up for a daily forecast.
+The forecast model is run by the Swedish Hydrological and Meteorological Institute, and the day-to-day service comes with an annual fee.
+IBI Near-Real- Time 18 Iberia Biscay Irish (IBI) Sea - Monitoring Forecasting Center - 1/36°, Surface and 3D fields (50 vertical levels) NEMO v3.6 Freshwater river discharge inputs are implemented as lateral open boundary conditions for the main 33 rivers of the IBI area.
+The system also incorporates an extra coastal runoff rate (derived from the Dai and Trenberth (2002) climatology, on a monthly Data come from different sources, depending on their availability, in the following order: (1) Model data: SMHI hydrologic model; (2) Monthly climatological data taken from GRDC, French "Banque from 19W to 5E basis), which makes the IBI forcing consistent with the ones imposed in the parent Copernicus Marine GLOBAL system.
+Hydro" 19 dataset, Copernicus Marine Service and EMODnet.
+IBI Multi-Year 20 Iberia Biscay Irish (IBI) Sea - Monitoring Forecasting Center • 1/12°, Surface and 3D fields (50 vertical levels) NEMO v3.6 Same as IBI-NRT, but with an additional river (LAGAN) Data come from different sources, depending on their availability, in the following order: (1) In-situ data: daily measurements from Copernicus Marine Service, EMODnet or national web sites; (2) Model data: SMHI hydrologic model.
+CBEFS 21 (Chesapeake Bay Environmental Forecast System) Virginia Institute of Marine Science Chesapeake Bay 600 m x 600 m ROMS Freshwater - Real time USGS river gauge data is scaled to better represent total freshwater inflows over a larger area based on a watershed model.
 The scaled discharge is then disaggregated into the main river inflow and smaller streams based on proportions developed from the watershed model.
 The In situ gauge data.
 Hindcast watershed model information.
 Artificial Neural Networks.